cassianoperin/CHIP8_C/README.md

 		hexFlag = true
 	}

-9. Review the need for global vars

-10. Test cpu_halt and the quirk_display_wait
+8. Test cpu_halt and the quirk_display_wait

-11. Switch to show and hide messages
+9. Switch to show and hide messages

-12. Limit the cpu run to max allowed (CPU CLOCK), to correct CPU instructions per second / understand why 1001/sec

-13. Update Messages when not drawing (end of some games, in default draw mode Breakout (Brix hack) [David Winter, 1997].ch8)

-14. Confirm if is it necessary to declare functions in headers
-	// Print Frames and Cycles per second on screen void showCPS(long long unsigned int number);
-	// void showFPS(int number);
+10. Improve draw messages into an struct?